Fire and steel construction

 Fire resistance in structural hollow sections can be achieved by the use of external fire protection, usually thin film intumescent coatings or by either concrete filling with reinforcement or by concrete filling with external fire protection.
 By filling hollow sections with concrete, a composite section is produced, which will increase the section’s room temperature load carrying capacity, whilst retaining all the advantageous features of the basic unfilled section.
 Alternatively, for the same original load capacity, it permits smaller composite sections to be used.
 Any reduction in section size also gives advantages in subsequent construction processes, including a reduced surface area for painting and a reduced footprint (and increased lettable area).
 Filled hollow sections will need to contain reinforcement in the mix in order to minimise column dimensions and to sustain the required fire limit state design loads for fire resistance periods of 60 minutes or more.

-Support and software (Firesoft) for the design of reinforced, concrete filled hollow sections is available from Tata Steel Tubes Division.
+Design guidance and software (Firesoft) for the design of reinforced, concrete filled hollow sections in fire is available.
 The software is based on the European code for composite construction for normal condition, EN 1994-1-1, the main difference between normal and fire designs being the modifications of mechanical properties at elevated temperatures for the fire conditions.

 Composite steel deck floors in fire